EliWoodard/EliWoodard/README.md

 Welcome to my GitHub profile!
-My name is Eli Woodard, and I'm a programmer well-versied in Python, Java, CSS, HTML, Javascript, and Sass.
+My name is Eli Woodard, and I'm a programmer well-versied in Python, Java, CSS, HTML, Javascript, and SASS.
 I enjoy working on a variety of projects, from web development to automation scripts.
 Below, you'll find a list of some of the websites I've built and repositories you can explore.

 ## Websites